MEET OUR TEAM

 Shaheena Attarwala

-Shaheena Attarwala works at Microsoft as a Design Manager where she leads research & design and for emerging economies.
+Shaheena Attarwala works at Microsoft as a Design Manager where she leads research & design for emerging economies.
 Born into a poor and uneducated family in a village in Uttar Pradesh, she was raised in the slums of Mumbai.
-Attarwala resisted an early marriage and pursued education fearlessly against her family's will and support.
-Life in the slum exposed her to severest living conditions, gender bias, and sexual harassment.
+Attarwala resisted early marriage and pursued education fearlessly against her family's will and support.
+Life in the slum exposed her to the severest living conditions, gender bias, and sexual harassment.
 Her perpetual curiosity to learn and a focus to design a different life for herself paved the path for her subsequent achievements.
 She holds a degree in Law and her social work initiatives have received recognition from the United Nations.

 She was also named as one of the “Unsung Heroes” of India by The India Today in 2019.
 She is also a fellow at the prestigious GP Birla Fellowship for young women leaders.
 Her journey has inspired girls to pursue education & career and has changed the mindset of parents.
 Apart from making the digital world a better place, she also endeavors to open a school for the unprivileged children in her village combining the art of technology and design, as she strongly believes that technology is an equalizer and is a catalyst in reducing the empathy gap in the world.